jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) On first entering the private dwelling; and
   (b) Whenever subsequently reasonably required to do so.
 (7) In this section—
-  - **Judicial officer** means any District Court Judge, justice, Community Magistrate, or Registrar of a District Court; but does not include any person who is an officer or employee of the Department
+  - **judicial officer** means any District Court Judge, justice, Community Magistrate, or Registrar of a District Court; but does not include any person who is an officer or employee of the Department
-  - **Private dwelling** means any building or part of a building occupied as residential accommodation (including any garage, shed, and other building used in connection therewith); and includes any business premises that are or are within a private dwelling.
+  - **private dwelling** means any building or part of a building occupied as residential accommodation (including any garage, shed, and other building used in connection therewith); and includes any business premises that are or are within a private dwelling.

 ### 16B Power to remove and copy documents
 (1) The Commissioner, or an officer of the Department authorised by the Commissioner, may remove books or documents accessed under section 16 to make copies.